alefore/edge/README.md

     cursor position).
 One can toggle whether edit commands apply to all cursors or just to the "current" one.

+  * Supports syntax highlighting for a few programming languages (C++, Java) and file formats (Markdown).

-2. Running Edge
+## 2. Running Edge

 If you run Edge on a file, it will open it and display it:

   $ edge README.txt

-2.1.
+### 2.1.
 Example commands

 Example commands:

-  "aq" - Quit (short for "Advanced > Quit").
+*     "aq" - Quit (short for "Advanced > Quit").

-  "?" - Shows help.
+*     "?" - Shows help.

-  "i" - Insert (type to the buffer), until Escape is pressed.
+*     "i" - Insert (type to the buffer), until Escape is pressed.
 See section 4.1.

-  "5d" - Delete 5 characters.
+*     "d5\n" - Delete 5 characters.
 Delete is covered in section 4.2.

-  "ed" - Delete a lines (Line; Delete).
-Section 6.1 explains the Line modifier
-      (and other structure modifiers).
+*     "de\n" - Delete until the end of line (Delete; Line).
+Section 6.1 explains the Line modifier (and other structure modifiers).

-  "w]d" - Delete until the end of the word (Word; from current position to end;
-      Delete).
-The word modifier is covered in section 6.1 and the "]" modifier in section 6.2.
+*     "dwj\n" - Delete until the end of the word (Word; from beginning to end).
+The word modifier is covered in section 6.1.

-  "p" - Paste the previously deleted sequence.
+*     "p" - Paste the previously deleted sequence.
 See section 4.3.

-  "u" - Undo the last command.
+*     "u" - Undo the last command.
 See section 4.4.

-  "af make" + Enter - Open a new buffer with the output of a given command.
-      "af" is short for "Advanced > Fork" and is covered in section 5.3.
+*     "af make\n" - Open a new buffer with the output of a given command. "af" is short for "Advanced > Fork" and is covered in section 5.3.

-  "ar" - Reload the current buffer.
+*     "ar" - Reload the current buffer.
 See section 5.2.

-  "al" - Shows the list of buffers currently open.
+*     "al" - Shows the list of buffers currently open.
 See section 5.1.

-  "a." - Show the list of files in the current directory.
+*     "a." - Show the list of files in the current directory.
 See section 5.5.

-  "+" - Creates a new cursor (at the same position as the current one).
-See
+*   "+" - Creates a new cursor (at the same position as the current one).
+See section 8.1.
-        section 8.1.

-  "_" - Toggles whether all cursors apply transformations (or just the current
+*   "_" - Toggles whether all cursors apply transformations (or just the current one).
-        one).
 See section 8.3.

-2.2.
+### 2.2.
 Command line arguments

-2.2.1. --help
+#### 2.2.1. --help

 Causes Edge to display a list of command-line arguments and exit.

-2.2.2. --fork <command>
+#### 2.2.2. --fork <command>

 The --fork command-line argument must be followed by a shell command.
 Edge will create a buffer running that command.